Lil' Kim: 2009–2011: Dancing with the Stars and Black Friday

-2012–2016: Hardcore Mixtape and Lil' Kim Season
+2012–2016: Hard Core mixtape and Lil Kim Season

-In the summer of 2011, Lil' Kim began recording material for her fifth studio album, as a restriction banning her from releasing new material as a result of her settlement with Trackmasters was lifted.
-On Valentine's Day, 2012, Lil' Kim released the song "If You Love Me" produced by Prince Saheb of Knockout Entertainment as a gift to her fans.
-That same month it was announced she would make her return to the stage on BET's Rip the Runway.
+In the summer of 2011, Lil' Kim began recording material for her fifth studio album.
+She had previously been under a restriction banning her from releasing new material as a result of her settlement with Trackmasters, but it had now been lifted.
+On Valentine's Day 2012, Lil' Kim released the song "If You Love Me" produced by Prince Saheb of Knockout Entertainment as a gift to her fans.
+That same month, it was announced she would make her return to the stage on BET's Rip the Runway.
 It marked her first televised performance in years.

-In March 2012, during an interview with MTV's Sucker Free, Lil' Kim revealed that contract issues with production duo Trackmasters were the reason behind her album delay, saying "...contractually, by the courts, I could not record any music – I wasn't supposed to put any music out."
+In March 2012, during an interview with MTV's Sucker Free, Lil' Kim revealed that contract issues with production duo Trackmasters were the reason behind her album delay, saying „...contractually, by the courts, I could not record any music – I wasn't supposed to put any music out“.
 On March 23, 2012, the song "Keys to the City", a collaboration with Young Jeezy, was leaked to the Internet.
 Lil' Kim first mentioned the song during an interview with MTV's RapFix, saying "I have a song with another celebrity person that I know the world and my fans are gonna love...
-It's vintage Kim mixed with the new Kim."
+It's vintage Kim mixed with the new Kim“.
 During the same RapFix interview, Lil' Kim also revealed another song, titled "I'm Ready", which she hopes to do with rapper 50 Cent.
-Lil' Kim also commented on the direction of her music, saying she was in "Kanye West mode", adding "...You do whatever you want to do ...it's all about taking chances".
+Lil' Kim also commented on the direction of her music, saying she was in "Kanye West mode“, adding „...You do whatever you want to do ...it's all about taking chances“.
 Lil' Kim kicked off her Return of the Queen Tour on May 17, 2012, to positive reviews.

-In a radio interview at 99 Jamz, Lil' Kim stated that her upcoming book, The Price of Loyalty, is on hold to coincide with the release of her new album.
-During an interview with XXL on April 26, 2013, Lil' Kim revealed that she does not have a name for the album yet, but the first official single would be out by mid year.
-Lil' Kim described the single, produced by Bangladesh, as "different" and "sweet dessert".
-On July 11, 2013, Lil' Kim released the Rockwilder-produced single "Looks Like Money" as a free download to her fans on her birthday.
+In a radio interview at Miami's 99 Jamz, Lil' Kim stated that her book, The Price of Loyalty, was on hold to coincide with the release of her new album.
+During an interview with XXL on April 26, 2013, she revealed that she does not have a name for the album yet, but the first official single would be out by mid year.
+Lil' Kim described the single, produced by Bangladesh, as "different" and "sweet dessert“.
+On July 11, 2013, Lil' Kim released the Rockwilder-produced single "Looks Like Money" as a free download for her fans on her birthday.